hannorein/rebound/docs/quickstart_installation.md

 ## Choosing between C and Python

 You can use either C or Python when working with REBOUND.
-Which programming language you want to use depends on your taste and your specific application.
+Which programming language you want to use depends on your preference and your specific application.
 In short:

 - If you want to set up a planetary system, visualize data with matplotlib, and integrate your simulation with one of the built-in integrators then use the Python version.
 It's quick and easy to use.
-- If you want to run large simulations with millions of particles, develop your own integrator, use OpenGL visualizations, or make use of the distributed tree code, then use the C version.
-C gives you the best performance and direct access to all the internals.
+- If you want to run large simulations with millions of particles, develop your own integrator, use the distributed tree code with MPI, OpenMP parallelization, or OpenGL visualization, then use the C version.
+C gives you the best performance and direct access to all the REBOUND internals.

 !!!
 Note
     All the computationally expensive parts of REBOUND are written in C. So even if you use the Python version, your simulation will run very efficiently.
     If you want to extend REBOUND, for example to include an additional non-gravitational force, you can do that in both C or Python.
-For complicated force routines, a C implementation of your function would most likely be significantly faster.
+However, for complicated force routines, a C implementation of your function would most likely be significantly faster.

 ## Installation via pip
 !!! info inline end "Python Wheels"
     Starting with REBOUND version 3.28, we provide Python Wheels for REBOUND.
     This makes installing REBOUND easier on a wide variety of systems.
-    For optimal performance, you can compiling REBOUND yourself with the specific optimizations flags for your system turned on manually.
+    For optimal performance, you can compile REBOUND yourself with optimizations flags that specifically target your system.

 If you just want to try out REBOUND or don't plan to modify it in any way, then the easiest way to install the python version of REBOUND is [pip](https://pypi.org) (the Package Installer for Python).
 Simply type the following command into a terminal: